-Crown of thrones (Euphorbia milii) sounds like a dangerous plant, but in reality, it is a gorgeous succulent plant that can bloom multicolored flowers even when kept indoors.
+Crown of Thorns sounds like a dangerous plant, but it is a gorgeous succulent that produces colorful flowers even indoors.

 Overview of Crown of Thorns Flower